-27 Cosmetology Services to the public in that state, 28 4.
-Require that Licensees satisfy educational or training requirements in Cosmetology prior to being licensed to provideCosmetology Services to the public in that State;

-31 5.
-Implement procedures for considering one or more of the following categories of information from applicants for licensure:criminal history; disciplinary history; or Background Check.
+28 4.
+Require that Licensees satisfy educational or training 29 requirements in Cosmetology prior to being licensed to provide following categories of information from applicants for licensure:criminal history; disciplinary history; or Background Check.
 Such criminal history; disciplinary history; or Background Check.
 Suchprocedures may include the submission of information by